Counterfeiting Money and Products

 A counterfeit is an imitation or a fake item that is usually created to deceptively represent its content or origins and increase the perceived value or appeal due to the reputation of the original product.

 All over the world, private individuals, gangs, and criminal organizations participate in the criminal activity of counterfeiting money and products.
-They illegally duplicate everything from handbags to jewelry to money for their own financial gain.
+They illegally duplicate everything from handbags to jewelry to money for their financial gain.
 The tools, technology, and processes these criminal organizations use are becoming increasingly sophisticated.
 Sometimes, even trained experts have difficulty telling the real items from the fakes.
 This makes it increasingly difficult to identify counterfeited materials and even more difficult to trace the goods back to the producer.

 Growing Demand for Counterfeit Knockoffs

 The main reason behind the continued growth in fake products is there is a very strong demand for the products.
 Those who produce the fakes can make them more cheaply than the original manufacturers so that they can sell them at a deeply discounted price.
 Those who purchase the goods are sometimes unaware they are purchasing a knock-off, so they are quite happy with the greatly reduced price.
-In other cases, consumers are well-aware they are buying a knock-off, but they are fine with it because it looks very similar to the real thing.
+In other cases, consumers are aware they are buying a knock-off, but they are fine with it because it looks very similar to the real thing.

 As a result, the process continues to be a thriving industry.
 In 2013, the Department of Homeland Security confiscated over $1.7 billion in goods at the U.S. Borders alone.
 This number doesn’t account for what may have slipped through undetected.
 Nor does it account for goods pirated domestically, shipped, and distributed within the United States.